Healthgrades

-Healthgrades Marketplace, LLC, known as Healthgrades, is a US company that provides information about physicians, hospitals, and healthcare providers.
+Healthgrades Marketplace, LLC is a US company that provides information about physicians, hospitals, and healthcare providers.
 Healthgrades is part of RVO Health, a partnership between Red Ventures and Optum, part of UnitedHealth Group.
 Healthgrades has amassed information on over three million U.S. health care providers.
 The company was founded by Kerry Hicks, David Hicks, Peter Fatianow, John Neal, and Sarah Lochran, and is based in Denver, Colorado.
-Jeff Hallock serves as RVO Health's CEO.
+Jeff Hallock is RVO Health's CEO.
 According to USA Today, Healthgrades is the first comprehensive physician rating and comparison database.
 The application is part of a trend in health technology in the United States towards consumer-driven healthcare.

 History

 Kerry Hicks founded Healthgrades in 1998.
-Prior to founding Healthgrades, Hicks served as CEO of its predecessor company, Specialty Care Network.
+Prior to founding Healthgrades, Hicks was CEO of its predecessor company, Specialty Care Network.
 In 2008, Healthgrades acquired Ailjor, an online healthcare directory.
 Healthcare providers could display their business information on the website for the community to view.
 In 2009, Healthgrades worked with over 400 hospitals in the United States.

 An affiliate of Vestar Capital Partners, a private equity firm, acquired Healthgrades in 2010.
 Healthgrades merged with CPM Marketing Group, a Madison, Wisconsin based company that provides customer relationship management solutions to hospitals.
 CPM Marketing became CPM Healthgrades, a division of Healthgrades, and now operates as Healthgrades Hospital Solutions group.
 The merger created a single online company with more than 200 million visitors annually.

 In October 2014, Healthgrades launched the first comprehensive physician rating and comparison database in the United States.
 The database allows users to search for physicians based on their experience in a particular area or procedure.
 The database's launch coincided with the release of a company-produced report that showed widely varying complication rates for total knee replacement surgeries across 17 Denver-area hospitals.
 On August 4, 2021, the Healthgrades.com marketplace was sold to Red Ventures while the technology and data platform division rebranded to Mercury Healthcare.

 In 2022, RV Health, a Red Ventures business consisting of Healthgrades, Healthline Media (Healthline, Medical News Today, Greatist, Psych Central, Bezzy), and PlateJoy, became a new company in partnership with UnitedHealth Group's Optum.
 The new company, RVO Health, combines RV Health's content, chronic condition communities, and tools with Optum Perks, Optum Store, and Rally Coach.